-EDUCATION, Dual Certification - Pre-service (55 credits)
+Master of Science (M.S.) in Early Childhood Special Education, Dual Certification - Pre-Service (55 credits)

 This program leads to certification in both early childhood and students with disabilities birth through grade 2.
 It is intended for candidates who do not hold New York State Teacher Certification in any area.